hmlfpereira/BES-SIM-1/README.md

 # BES SIM 1
 This repository contains all scripts and data used for analysis and figures for the paper **Pereira et al. (2024).
-Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900-2050.
+Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900 to 2050.
 Science.**

 This paper is the result of the BES SIM 1 project (Biodiversity and Ecosystem Services Scenario Inter-model Comparison).